aspose-total-cloud/Aspose.Total-Products/total/go/conversion/odt-to-txt/_index.md

----title: Convert ODT to TXT via GO SDK in Clouddescription: Cloud APIs & SDKs to Convert ODT to TXT.
+---title: Convert Word to TXT, ODT to TXT FREE Converter or GO SDKdescription: Free Conversion of ODT to TXT by using GO Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---